Groguard/Godot-OpenVR-Controller-Template/README.md

 This was built using Godot 3.2 and the latest openvr addon from the assests library.

 # Current Features
-- Picking up and dropping opbject
+- Picking up and dropping objects
 - Climbable objects
 - Object tool belt
 - Basic Smooth locomotion